Discover Your Own Backyard During the Pandemic

 Speaking about a long cold winter - this picture was taken on May 8, 2020, two days before my hiking in the Carp Hills.

-White trillium makes an official flower of Ontario.
+White trillium is an official flower of Ontario.

-Those that brave the whole 6.2 km / 4 miles loop will be rewarded with some of the finest views of a beaver dam.
+Those who brave the whole 6.2 km / 4 miles loop will be rewarded with some of the finest views of a beaver dam.

 What's your favourite place to enjoy nature close to your home?